Xenador77/luxxy-aws-gcp-training/README.md

 #### Migrate PDF files

 Connect to AWS Cloud Shell
-Download PDF files progamatically
+Download PDF files programmatically
 ```
-mkdir mission3_pt
+mkdir mission3_en
-cd mission3_pt
+cd mission3_en
 wget https://tcb-public-events.s3.amazonaws.com/icp/mission3.zip
 unzip mission3.zip
 ```
 Sync the files with the S3 Bucket
 ```
-cd mission3/pt/pdf_files
+cd mission3/en/pdf_files
 aws s3 sync . s3://<S3-BUCKET-ID>
 ```
-See if the application update its data over "Ver resultados" tab
+See if the application updates its data over "View results" tab

 DONE!
-We have simulated a migration from a on-premises archtecture to a multicloud one!
+We have simulated a migration from an on-premises architecture to a multicloud one!

-**Dont forget to delete every resource created on AWS and GCP!**
+**Don't forget to delete every resource created on AWS and GCP!**

 ## Acknowledgements